Runehm/react-vs-svelte/README.md

 ### What?

-We will a set of simple proof of concept components (the ussual suspects: form, todo-app, counter, login mask) You know the drill.
+We will create a set of simple proof of concept components (the usual suspects: form, todo-app, counter, login mask) You know the drill.

-Furthermore we want to write simple unit tests to be able to compare the complexity of writing unit tests in the different frameworks
+Furthermore, we want to write simple unit tests to be able to compare the complexity of writing unit tests in the different frameworks

 This way we can analyse the code syntax etc.